rimvaliulin/isorted/README.md

 Configuration
 -------------

-You can add any `isort` command line options to Sublime Text settings (see: `isort --help`).
-Change hyphens to underscores before proceed.
-This settings will be added directly to command line call and override any `isort` config.
+Add a `isort` command line options to Sublime Text settings (see: `isort --help`).
+Use long arguments (double dashed) and change hyphens to underscores to better look.
+This settings will be added directly to command line call and override any `isort` config file settings: `.isort.cfg`, `pyproject.toml`, `setup.cfg`, `tox.ini`, `.editorconfig` etc.

 ### Project settings